thecarp/dactyl-keyboard/doc/tutorial-1d.md

 Notice that the rear housing is targeted with two automatically reserved names.
 One of these is rear-housing-interior, the same name we used to anchor the MCU.
 By contrast, the node anchored to Butty’s key mount uses the name we just
-defined: k.
+defined: `k`.
 Keys do not have default names.

 We won’t be getting very advanced in this tutorial, but you can read about the syntax of tweaks in detail [here](options-arbitrary-shapes.md).